-The Doctor of Philosophy (Ph.D.) in Literacy Studies and the Doctor of Education (Ed.D.) in Assessment, Learning, and School Improvement are available in the College of Education.
+The Doctor of Philosophy (Ph.D.) in Literacy Studies and the Doctor of Education (Ed.D.) in Assessment, Learning, and Student Success are available in the College of Education.

-The Department of Elementary and Special Education offers three undergraduate majors, all leading to the Bachelor of Science (B.S.) degree: Early Childhood Education; Interdisciplinary Studies,with teaching levels of grades K-5 or 6-8; and Special Education with a choice between the comprehensive program, K-12 (for individuals with severe/profound disabilities) or K-8 interventionist or 6-12 interventionist (for individuals with mild/moderate disabilities).
+The Department of Elementary and Special Education offers four undergraduate majors, all leading to the Bachelor of Science (B.S.) degree: Early Childhood Education; Elementary Education (K-5); Middle Level Education (6-8); and Special Education with choices of the Comprehensive, K-12, or Interventionist, K-8 or 6-12.

 Joan Boulware, Program Director

-The Department of Elementary and Special Education offers the Master of Education degree with a major in Literacy that leads to the Literacy endorsement, Reading Specialist, PreK-12.
+The Department of Elementary and Special Education offers the Master of Education degree with a major in Literacy online.
+The program leads to the Literacy endorsement, Reading Specialist, PreK-12.